tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 2.2.5 =
+* Fixed bug in bulk optimization page that could sometimes cause it to stop.
+* Fixed a problem that would prevent dashboard widget from loading.
+* Tweaked styling of the dashboard widget for the latest version of WordPress.
+* Fixed a warning that sometimes occurred in the media library when certain plugins are used.

 = 2.2.4 =
 * Fixed bug with drop-down menu in the Media Library.
 * Compression limit notice now links directly to your API dashboard.